wandb/docs/docs/guides/models/automation.md

 Define a team secret to ensure the authenticity and integrity of data transmitted from payloads.

 :::note
-Skip this section if one of the following applies to your use case:
-- The external server you will send the HTTP POST request does not use secrets.
+* Skip this section if the external server you send HTTP POST requests to does not use secrets.

-- You do not host [W&B Server](../hosting/intro.md) in a Kubernetes cluster.
+* Secrets are available if you use the W&B SaaS public cloud or if you deploy W&B Server in a Kubernetes cluster.
 :::